aerticket/neos-flow-data-anonymizer-task/README.md

-# neos-flow-data-anonymizer-task
+# Scheduler task for anonymization

-Use ttree/scheduler for automatic anonymization
+Use ttree/scheduler task for automatic anonymization.